pulp/pulp_gem/staging_docs/user/guides/03-publish.md

     ```

 !!! note
-    Alternatively you could specify the repository when creating a distribution in which case Pulp will automatically distribute the latest available publication for the greatest repository version
+    Alternatively you could specify the repository when creating a distribution.
+    In this case Pulp will automatically distribute the newest available publication for the latest repository version.

 ## 3. Enable Pull-Through Caching:

-Only gems present in your repository will be available from your index, but adding a remote source to
+Only gems present in your repository will be available from your index,
-your distribution will enable the pull-through cache feature.
+but adding a remote source to your distribution will enable the pull-through cache feature.

 This feature allows you to install any gem from the remote source and have Pulp store that gem as orphaned content.